 Specialized Hospitality Solutions

-Highlight services tailored to London needs:
+Highlight services tailored for London clients:

-- Corporate events, government functions
+- Corporate events and government functions

-- Education and student dining
+- University and student dining

-- High hygiene standards (post-pandemic), vegetarian/vegan/organic menus
+- High hygiene standards and post-pandemic safety measures

 Track Record & Demonstrable Experience

-- NHS or university food contracts
+- NHS or university contracts

-- Hotel housekeeping and concierge
+- Hotel housekeeping and concierge services

 6. Leverage Networking & Industry Presence